hipay/hipay-docs/hipay-enterprise-sdk-ios/06-Configuration.md

 Sometimes, your users may be redirected to web pages, for example to follow the 3-D Secure workflow or to process payments with payment methods which cannot be natively supported by the SDK.

 To do so, the SDK presents your users with a `SafariViewController` web page.
-Eventually, your users will be redirected back to your app using an [app URL scheme][apple-scheme].
+Eventually, your users will be redirected back to your app using an [app URL scheme][https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899].

 To find your app URL schemes, open your Xcode project settings: